-The very first thing that we do when you walk into our clinic is listen to you.
+The very first thing that we do when you walk into one of our clinic locations, is listen to you.
 You have likely visited doctor after doctor who has either tried to minimize the pain you are experiencing, say that the pain is your imagination, or conclude that you are a hypochondriac.
 That will not happen with us.

 We know that all pain is real.
 You will never need to be afraid to confide in us what you are going through.

 Once we have listened to your symptoms and we’ve heard about your medical history, we are going to work with you to create a pain management system designed to provide short-term and long-term relief.

 Although we have seen many fibromyalgia sufferers, we know clear well that your pain is uniquely yours.
 We will not treat you like you are one of many patients, but instead, we will create a treatment plan that works for you.